 This post is by Bernie Carr, apartmentprepper.com

-For years, I had not really considered keeping potassium iodide in my emergency supplies.
-I didn’t really consider nuclear threats to be on my list of “must prepare for” scenarios.
+For many years, I had not really considered keeping potassium iodide in my emergency supplies.
+I didn’t include nuclear threats to be on my list of “must prepare for” scenarios.
 But that is in the past.
 I was recently speaking with a co-worker whose father was a nuclear physicist.
 The topic of preparing for nuclear disasters came up.
-We looked at nuclear power plants within 50 miles of our locations and found we do have a couple of them in East Texas.
-My friend lives in a small town but believes that if you have any nuclear facilities within 50 miles then you should include potassium iodide in your emergency kit, just in case.
+Even if a nuclear attack is not on your list of threats, she indicated potassium iodide is a “must have” if you have a nuclear power reactor within 50 miles of your location.
+Here is a map of nuclear reactors nationwide.
+I found we do have a couple of them in East Texas.

 What is potassium iodide?

 Potassium iodide is a tablet that prevents the thyroid from absorbing radiation in the event of exposure to radioactive materials.
 It is FDA (Food and Drug Administration) approved.